 Is there really such a thing as a starter company?
 Not really.
 Your trucking job isn’t that tiny house you bought when you just had to get out of your parents’ home.
 This is a career.
 The idea that some companies are only good for training is false.

 Don’t think of your first job as your starter job.
 Keep in mind that other trucking companies know this trap well and will advertise all the things they offer that the other companies don’t.
 They will promise more miles, more pay and more time at home.
 Don’t believe it.
 By all means, if you need to move on from the first company you work for, go ahead.
 Just do it for the right reasons.

 5. Foregoing a Commercial Roadside Assistance Plan

-If you are involved in a trucking accident or experience a breakdown, semi-truck roadside assistance can get you back on the road or to safety.
+If you are involved in a trucking accident or experience a breakdown, Commercial roadside assistance can get you back on the road or to safety.
 Because anything can happen on the road, having a plan is absolutely vital for rookies and veterans alike.
 Call our experienced and helpful team today for more information to discuss your protection needs.